victor3105/behavioral_cloning/README.md

 Overview
 ---
 This is the driving behavior cloning project.
 Deep convolitional neural network was used to achieve the result.
 The project includes a simulator to drive car around two tracks.
+The simulator can be downloaded here: https://github.com/udacity/self-driving-car-sim
 The proposed model uses images of the track as input and calculates steering angle to keep virtual car on track.

 The project contains following files: